 The University of Michigan started the first collegiate aeronautics program in the United States in 1914.
-Since then, the Department has graduated more than 6,000 aeronautical and aerospace engineers.
-Both our graduate and undergraduate programs rank among the top 4 public institutions in the nation by U.S. News for 2016.
+Since then, the Department has graduated more than 6,000 aeronautical and aerospace engineers including Ed White, who took the first space walk in 1965.
+Our Undergraduate Program Ranks #4 and our Graduate Program Ranks #5 among public institutions in the nation by U.S. News.
+Visit our History page to learn more about our lineage of excellent teaching and innovative research.

 With a program marking its centennial year in 2014, Aerospace Engineering has a long and interesting legacy.